-Essentialism and simplicity are what I teach in my courses and my design coaching work with clients, and it can mean everything from decluttering to making your home and habitsmore efficient, to surrounding yourself with the things that will help you live abuntantly and become your best self.
+Essentialism and simplicity are what I teach in my courses and in my design coaching work with clients, and it can mean everything from decluttering to making your home and habits more efficient to surrounding yourself with the things that will help you thrive and become your best self.

 For my own life, that's committing to a healthy lifestyle, expressing creativity, and spreading peaceful happiness to others as my way of contributing to the world.
-To be successful in these things, it's helpful to be in a home that encourages mindfulness, serenity, cooking, meditating, reading, writing, and entertaining clients and friends.
+To be successful in these things, it's helpful to be in a home that encourages mindfulness, serenity, cooking, meditating, reading, writing, and entertaining.

-Design it with your dream/goal lifestyle in mind.
-You need to figure out the things you need help with - perhaps it's exercising regularly, socializing & entertaining more, or leaving work behind and unwinding at night.
+Design it with your goal life in mind.
+Figure out the things you need help with - perhaps it's exercising regularly, socializing & entertaining more, or leaving work behind and unwinding at night.
 Then set your home up so that you can more easily do these things.
-Perhaps get rid of the spare bed in an undersued bedroom and turn it into an exercise room.
+Perhaps that means getting rid of the spare bed in an undersued bedroom in favour of creating an exercise space.
 Maybe it's rearranging your living room to encourage conversation, not TV watching.
-Or finding a corner to set up a meditation/quiet area just for you.
+Or carving out a corner to set up a meditation and journaling spot that's all your own.

 Design your home for function, ease and efficiency, then layer in comforts and beauty, and be careful not to add so much that it distracts you from your essential purpose and goals.
 As McKeown says “Our whole society has become consumed by the undisciplined pursuit of more.
 The only way to overcome this problem is to change the way we think—adopt the mindset of only doing the things that are essential—and do it now.”

 1. Get rid of any clutter laying around where it doesn't belong.
-Everything should have a home where you know where to find it.
+Everything should have a home where you can easily find it.
 If it doesn't have a home, maybe you don't really need it.

 2. Is there space in your home?
 On your walls?
 Don't fill up every single space.
 Allow room for flow.
 It will ease your mind and allow more space in there too!

 3. Organize your rooms for how you use them.
 Put all the baking supplies together.
 Create a convenient smoothie station.
 Designate specific spots at your entry for keys, shoes, and coats.
 Turn the unused bedroom into a writing room or yoga room or photography space.
-Hang a valet hook in the bedroom to hang out your workout wear so you it's easy and you can't ignore it.
+Hang a valet hook in the bedroom to hang out your workout clothes so it's easier to get up for that run in the morning.

 5. Edit, edit and edit some more.
 I'm always taking things away from displays on shelving or tables and from groupings on the walls.
-Stand back and look at your vignettes with an essentialist perspective and edit things down a little so only the most important and most meaningful to you shine through.
+Stand back and look at your vignettes with an essentialist perspective (pro tip: take a photo and look at it) and edit things down a little so only the most important and most meaningful to you shine through.